nikpik97/Website-Django/README.md

 * [License](#license)

 ## General info
 This project meant to serve as an introductory expereince in full-stack web development.
-I'm going to be experimenting with different technologies such as django, react-native, etc.
+I'm going to be experimenting with different technologies such as django, react-native, etc. In addition, this project will (hopefully) end up being a professional-looking website with an about-me/resume section, portfolio, blog, and whatever else I see fit.

 ## Technologies
 Project is created with:
+*  Raspberry Pi
+*  Python 3.6
-*  Lorem
+*  Apache Web Server
-*  Ipsum
+*  Django

 ## Setup
-Lorem ipsum dolor

 ## Usage
 ```